jasonkylefrank/TestBlog/_posts/news/2015-04-01-A-neato-blog-post.md

 Have you ever noticed how calling something neato makes it really reat?
 I sure like it when things are neat!

 Before we go, just remember that it helps to call things neat!
+Yeah!